decred/politeia/politeiad/README.md

    These can only be run once the trillian MySQL user has been created in the previous step.

-   The "trillianpass" and "rootpass" will need to be updated to the passwords for your trillian and root users.
+   The `trillianpass` and `rootpass` will need to be updated to the passwords for your trillian and root users.

     ```